State of Washington Classified Job Specification

 Knowledge and Abilities

-Knowledge of: fish species, gender, and disease signs; fish culture methods and techniques; math and descriptive statistics; scientific terminology and techniques; mechanical equipment repair; methods, equipment, and supplies used in maintenance of hatchery structures and grounds.
+Knowledge of: fish species, gender, and disease signs; working knowledge of biological principles, hydrology, fish ecology, river ecosystem, spawning protocols; fish culture methods and techniques; math and descriptive statistics; scientific terminology and techniques; mechanical equipment repair; methods, equipment, and supplies used in maintenance of hatchery structures and grounds.

 Ability to: assist in training entry level employees, work out of doors in all weather conditions, perform strenuous physical activities, perform mechanical tasks using power and hand tools, follow instructions and complete assigned tasks, gather and compile data, use sound judgment.